Quotes"Innocence is like a dumb leper who has lost his bell, wandering the world, meaning no harm." Graham Greene

 When I lived in Israel I was taught that on matzot after pesach one said mazonot before and birkath hamazon afterwards if the person ate a shiur.
 I think this is the sefaradi psaq.
 What should I say?

 1. Shalom 'Alekha.
 This is a relatively new idea, and is accepted only in certain S'pharadi circles.
 Both Ashk'nazim and Temanim have always said Hamossi on massa.

 2. The argument that one should say m'zonoth on massa is extremely weak.
 How can something be m'zonoth during the year and HaMossi on Pesah?

 3. This all began because people began wondering what the difference between crackers and massa is.
 One difference is that a cracker is not considered bread by anyone, and only if eaten as a bread substitute is it considered to be bread.
 See Rambam's MT B'rakhoth 3:9.
-Hard massa is a form of bread, just like hard, dry toast is a form of bread.
+Hard massa is a form of bread, just as hard, dry toast is a form of bread.